Natural Fertility Boosters

 In fact one could argue it increased because of wide-spread pollution and stressful modern living.
 Pregnancy is one of the most nutrient demanding stages in life.
 So what should you do to ensure you’re getting enough building blocks to have a healthy pregnancy and give birth to a healthy baby?

-Your baby’s health begins with the egg and the sperm
+Your baby’s health begins with egg and sperm health

 Almost all women start looking after their nutrition and health once they are pregnant.
 This approach is not ideal as the health of your baby begins long before conception – in your eggs and sperm.
 So rather than waiting until you are pregnant, start optimizing your egg and sperm health today.

-What should you eat and drink to boost your egg and sperm health and provide your body with enough building blocks for a healthy pregnancy and a healthy baby?
+What should you eat and drink in regards to natural fertility boosters, to boost your egg and sperm health and provide your body with enough building blocks for a healthy pregnancy and a healthy baby?
+Here are a few of the simple yet powerful natural fertility boosters I recommend to my clients:

-• Eat fertility superfoods such as: Maca is a Peruvian plant shown to boost fertility in men and women.
+- Eat natural fertility boosters such as: Maca is a Peruvian plant shown to boost fertility in men and women.
+In fact, as far as foods go, Maca is one of the most powerful natural fertility boosters available.
 You can get it in powdered form from you health food store.
 It tastes great and can be added to smoothies and drinks.
 Linseed meal, has been shown to boost ovulation and lengthen short luteal phase.
 You can buy it in your health food store, or you can make it yourself by grinding linseeds in a coffee grinder and storing them in your fridge.
 Add to your smoothies, cereal, porridge or sprinkle on your salad.
 Royal jelly, is rich source of all key fertility nutrients.
 You can add it to your smoothie or use it in place of honey in your tea or on a whole grain toast.
 Green micro-algae such as spirulina and chlorella are rich in minerals including iodine (good for hypothyroidism).
-Make a veggie juice with carrots, celery, baby spinach, parsley, wheat grass and one apple and stir in couple of teaspoons of spirulina and chlorella (you can buy them in your health food store in powder form).
+Make a veggie juice with natural fertility boosters like carrots, celery, baby spinach, parsley, wheat grass and one apple and stir in couple of teaspoons of spirulina and chlorella (you can buy them in your health food store in powder form).
 And voila, a super fertility boost in one drink.
 Micro-algae also absorb radiation so they are great if you work in front of your mac (or pc) all day!

-• Stay positive and focus on your goals and not the problems.
+- Stay positive and focus on your goals and not the problems.
 Use the following proven all time favorite affirmation: ‘Every day in every way I’m getting better’.
+Remember, your thoughts and prevailing mindset can be powerful natural fertility boosters too.
 You can adjust this affirmation for your fertility like so: ‘Every day in every way my fertility is getting better’.

 What are your favorite natural fertility boosters?
-Do you have recipes you’d like to share?
+Do you have recipes or other ideas you’d like to share?
 I’d love to hear your thoughts!